pbyrne84/pbyrne84.github.io/README.md

 # Project overviews

-Even though I do not drink in the week everything I do tries to take into account what it would like deal with a massive hangover.
+Even though I do not drink in the week everything I do tries to take into account what it would like deal with a massive hangover (Hangover test).
 For myself I think is a good simulation of what it is like for other people to deal with it afterwards.
 Though I think torturous hang over based coding empathy training will not be on any HR's todo list soon.

 Google doesn't seem to like indexing GitHub repos without a kick and I tend to write documentation in repos that could